Experience-Monks/jam3-testing-tools/README.md

 ## beefy

 The above `nodemon` tool won't work with browser code.
-If we're making a browser-specific module (like [dom-css](https://github.com/mattdesl/dom-css)) we can do some development with Beefy using the following command:
+If we're making a browser-specific module (like [dom-css](https://github.com/mattdesl/dom-css)) we can do some initial development with [beefy](https://www.npmjs.com/package/beefy) using the following command:

 ```sh
 #run beefy and open the browser